KRIGOLSON TEACHING

 5: At a minimum the answer MUST:

 i.
-Define what specificity of practice is.
+Define what specificity of practice and deliberate practice are.

-7: Describe how specificity of practice impacts the design of learning environments.
+ii: Describe how specificity of practice impacts the design of learning environments.

-9: Incorporates original research into the answer.
+v: Incorporates original research into the answer.

 Readings: